dskarthick97/30-days-of-python/README.md

-30 days of Python programming is step by step process by which how i learned Python programming in 30 days.
+30 days of Python programming is step by step process by which how I'm Python programming in 30 days.

+credit repo: Asabeneh/30-Days-Of-Python